Consultations and office based procedures

 As a general rule for uninsured patients in Geelong there are three common avenues to surgery as detailed below.

 2. “Private in Public”.
-In this situation again Nick will be your surgeon, however the surgery will be performed at Geelong University Hospital.
+In this situation Nick will be the surgeon responsible for your care, the surgery will be performed at Geelong University Hospital, and his Registrar (trainee) will likely be involved in the procedure in some capacity.
 Nick’s surgical fee is the same however the hospital’s facility fee is significantly less.
 Cases are triaged according to clinical urgency.
 The typical wait time for non-urgent cases is 10-12 months.